IGE-mercury/MFallDa/README.md

 All changes should be proposed as **pull requests (PRs)** against the `dev` branch.
 Once reviewed and validated, changes from `dev` are merged into `main`, and a new **release** is created.

 ---

 ###  Workflow for contributors

-1. Fork the branch `dev`.
+1. Fork this repository and create a new branch from `dev` in your fork.
 2. Add your contributions (data, corrections, or documentation).
+For convenience, you may use the template CSV file available in the repository.
-3. Submit a pull request to merge your changes into the `dev` branch.
+3. Submit a pull request (PR) from your branch to the `dev` branch of this repository.
-4. The maintainers will review and merge your PR before the next official release.
+4. The maintainers will review your PR and merge it into `dev` before the next official release.